Is Your Organisation Ready to Support Self-Directed Learning?

-With workplace tech enabling modern organisations to shift closer to more autonomous methods of working [for example, working from home, remote workers, digital nomads], workplace L&D has required a similar evolution to exploit these opportunities created through technological advancements.
+With workplace tech enabling modern organisations to shift closer to more autonomous methods of working L&D has required a similar evolution to exploit these opportunities.
+A prime example is Self-Directed Learning.

-A topic we’ve been discussing at length recently, Self-Directed Learning [SDL] in the workplace has emerged as a response to both the changing demands of the working environment and needs of learners; fueled by the ever-expanding ocean of freely accessible content from which to learn in 2018.
+A topic we’ve been discussing at length recently, Self-Directed Learning [SDL] in the workplace has emerged as a response to both the changing demands of the working environment (working from home, remote workers, digital nomads), and the evolving needs of learners.

 The self-directed method of learning is just one example of how you can support your learners.
 The approach can include various other methods, including goal-based learning and problem-based learning.